authsmith/www/content/docs/plugins/payload/index.md

 <br/>
 [1.2.
 Endpoints]{.content-title}

 Payload 3.0 is built on top of [NextJS](https://nextjs.org/){.link-highlight} framework, and there are two sides to this application.
 One is `admin` and another is `frontend`.
-This plugin right now enables authentication for the `admin` side but soon it will also support authentication for the `frontend` side.
 <br/>
 <br/>
 For every provider with different protocols, the endpoints are already configured in the plugin.
 It creates catchl-all segement route and process all requests and responses that directly invokes the plugin core and handles the authentication.